chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 the above rules will be checked with :math:`T(A_i)` == ``int``.

 .. index::
-   single: functions;most specific
-   single: functions;resolution;most specific
+   single: function resolution; most specific
 .. _Determining_More_Specific_Functions:
 .. _Determining_Most_Specific_Functions: